Palliative and Complex Care Team

 - Access to short break service

-- Access to 24 hour nursing support for symptom management at the terminal phase
+- Access for up to 24 hour nursing support for symptom management with syringe drivers in place

 Nursing tasks and interventions